banner image

 Do you offer online sessions?

 HeartLink offers full online services via a HIPAA compliant video format.
-We are pleased to share that the clients who have begun therapy entirely online with us report that the video format has not prohibited them from establishing the safe, personal relationships with us required for meaningful work.
+Amanda is pleased to share that clients who have begun therapy entirely online report that the video format has not prohibited them from establishing the safe therapeutic relationship required for meaningful work.

 Per ethical requirements, all clients utilizing online therapy must also be residents of Georgia.